Easter Bank Holidays

 Change Your Holiday Year

-If you do not wish to Top Up your entitlement as described above you can change your holiday year from April to March to January to December.
-That way you always get one Easter in a leave year regardless of the exact date it falls on.
+If you do not want to adjust the holiday entitlement each holiday year you can change your holiday year from April to March so you always get one Easter in a holiday year regardless of the exact date it falls on.
+January to December is a popular alternative.

 Changing employees’ contracts is a delicate process that should be planned and navigated very carefully; something I can help you with.